sreilly64/BlueJ.NaiveTicket/README.md

 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?

+	Answer: Ticket price is unique to each machine.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

+Answer: public class Student {} and public class LabClass {}

 ### Exercise 2.7
 Does it matter whether we write<br>